Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Introduction

-Alternatively, detecting these relativistic projection effects themselves has itself attracted interest, as they are sensitive to the metric potentials, $\Phi$ and $\Psi$, in a different way to the Kaiser terms and, as such, can be used to construct tests of general relativity \cite{Lombriser_2013,Bonvin_2020,Castello_2022,Blanco_2023,Castello_2025}.
+Alternatively, detecting these relativistic projection effects themselves has attracted interest, as they are sensitive to the metric potentials, $\Phi$ and $\Psi$, in a different way to the Kaiser terms and, as such, can be used to construct tests of general relativity \cite{Lombriser_2013,Bonvin_2018,Bonvin_2020,Castello_2022,Blanco_2023,Castello_2025}.
 When detecting these effects, it is advantageous to use the multipoles of the 3D power spectrum (or $2$-point correlation function, $2$-PCF) rather than the angular equivalent, as not only does it allow us to access information from the full 3D spectroscopic map, but one can also isolate the leading order relativistic contribution in the odd-parity multipoles in a multi-tracer analysis \cite[e.g.][]{Macdonald_2009,Bonvin_2014_b}.
-Within the bright-faint split approach, as proposed by \cite{Bonvin_2014,Bonvin_2016,Gaztanaga_2017}, a single galaxy population is split according to luminosity into two independent populations, which can lead to improved constraining power on relativistic effects in the multi-tracer power spectrum \cite{Bonvin_2016,Gaztanaga_2017,Montano_2024a,Montano_2024b,Novara_2025}.
+Within the bright-faint split approach, as proposed by \cite{Bonvin_2014,Bonvin_2016,Gaztanaga_2017}, a single galaxy population is split according to luminosity into two independent populations, which can lead to improved constraining power on relativistic effects in the multi-tracer power spectrum \cite{Bonvin_2016,Gaztanaga_2017,Montano_2024a,Montano_2024b,Novara_2025,Montano_2026}.
 Since working with the multipoles of the Fourier power spectrum is also common for PNG analysis, developing a consistent framework to include these relativistic effects is essential.

-Multi-tracer techniques have also been proposed to improve observational constraints on $\fNL$ by using highly biased samples \cite{Seljak_2009,Barreira_2023}, as for two tracers, A and B, the constraining power, in the cosmic variance limit, is $\propto |b_1^B b_{\phi}^A - b_1^A b_{\phi}^B|$ (or just $\propto |b_1^A - b_1^B|$ under the universality relation \cite{Slosar_2008}).
+Multi-tracer techniques have also been proposed to improve observational constraints on $\fNL$ by using highly biased samples \cite{Seljak_2009,Barreira_2023,Karagiannis_2024}, as for two tracers, $A$ and $B$, the constraining power is related to the difference in $b_1^X$, the linear bias, and $b^X_{\phi}$, the non-Gaussian bias, between both tracers.
+In the cosmic variance limit, this simplifies to $\propto |b_1^B b_{\phi}^A - b_1^A b_{\phi}^B|$ (or just $\propto |b_1^A - b_1^B|$ under the universality relation \cite{Slosar_2008, Barreira_2023}).
 Therefore, this motivates developing a fully relativistic multi-tracer framework whereby we can use highly biased tracers to not only maximise the $\fNL$ signal but also to better constrain our uncertainties in the luminosity function.